kwgithubusername/Translations-Proposal/README.md

     "Translated String 2 with %placeholder%"

-4. Run appropriate script with file containing all translations in base language (e.g. English):
+4. Run appropriate script with file containing all strings in step 1:

     sh scripts/build.sh file-containing-all-english-translations